Becoming a Special Constable

 The interviews are scheduled to take place on Saturday, 6th March and Sunday, 7th March 2021.
 Please note the second date is dependent the number of candidates.

-If you are unable to attend the interview date please contact the recruitment team and do not let this deter you from applying as we will do our best to try and arrange an date for you.
+If you are unable to attend the interview date please do not let this deter you from applying.
+Contact the recruitment team and we will do our best to arrange an alternative date for you.

 For further information and how to prepare for the fitness test please see the Job Related Fitness Information Guide.